marcuswhybrow/ray-peat-rodeo/README.md

 *Tip: Timestamps can express hours too: `[2:01:12]`*

-**Mentions**
+## Mentions

-When a person, topic, chemical, hormone, book, website, or any *thing* is mentioned, marking it as a "mention" gives readers a little popup bubble that gives provides a mini summary of where else it's been discussed.
+When a person, topic, chemical, hormone, book, website, or any *thing* is mentioned, marking it as a "mention" gives readers a little popup bubble that provides a mini summary of where else it's been discussed.
 Surround the mentioned thing in double square bracets like this...

 ```markdown